Court considers constitutionality of Ohio execution process | New Country 923

 The prison system used 10 milligrams of midazolam on McGuire.
 The new system calls for 500 milligrams.
 The state said there’s plenty of evidence proving the larger amount will keep inmates from feeling pain.

-Ohio also said the U.S. Supreme Court upheld the use of midazolam last year in a case out of Oklahoma.
+Ohio also said the U.S. Supreme Court upheld the use of midazolam in 2015 in a case out of Oklahoma.

 “Ohio has the capability to perform constitutional executions now.
 It should be permitted to do so,” Thomas Madden, an assistant attorney general, said in Ohio’s appeal.

-Note: This story has been corrected to show the date of Oklahoma case was 2015, not last year.